MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 int FrozenWorld_Step_GatherSupports();  // -> number of gathered supports
 ```

-After this function has run, alignment supports can be inspected or tweaked (e.g. to extend or filter the set gathered by default, change the specific location used for alignment, change the relevance and tightness metrics used to weigh supports against each other, or just to visualize the gathered supports).
+After this function has run, alignment supports can be inspected or tweaked (for example, to extend or filter the set gathered by default, change the specific location used for alignment, change the relevance and tightness metrics used to weigh supports against each other, or just to visualize the gathered supports).

 This function uses the Frozen World alignment configuration to select which anchors from the SPONGY snapshot to gather for supports and how their relevance and tightness metrics are calculated.